-I’ve been reading a lot about FriendFeed recently.Is it news?
-Is it noise
+I’ve been reading a lot about FriendFeed recently.

 Personally, I am still digesting the opinions and thoughts that are out there.
 What I’d like to touch on today isn’t on FriendFeed’s utility, but to focus on an aspect of networking that FriendFeed has a lot of potential for everyone, even if you don’t realize it yet.

 Personal Brand is a marketing concept that, in general, says that you market yourself, all the time.
 You are the brand manager of the brand called you.
 Your choices, your career, the connections you make — these all build your personal brand.

 I’m not a marketer.
 Between you and me, not only am I new to the social media scene, I am new to the blogging scene.
 I’m new to the networking scene.
 Last year, if you would have asked me if I’d have a life beyond IT and reading Fark I would have looked at your quizzically.

 But, as things go a lot of us is new to the scene and we are all learning and absorbing things at an impressive rate.
 Sure, there are some big fish that have been in this pond (or one very similar) for years, and they know what works.
 For the rest of us, though, it’s a bright new world and we are learning how best to grow, interconnect, and find things of real substance and sustenance.

 Tell Me More About FriendFeed.

 FriendFeed has several facets, which touch on different aspects your personal brand:

 Also known as a social network aggregator, FriendFeed is built around collecting the content and actions that its users give it access to track.
 There are other services that do this, such as MyBlogLog, Plaxo, and Profilactic.
 They all have subtly different goals, however.
 The interesting thing here is that FriendFeed isn’t all about building your personal brand.

+FriendFeed allows anyone who has a login to comment or like (flag as enjoyable) any update, post, bookmark, or other action that is tracked by anyone else.
+The comments stay within FriendFeed and are tagged with your name.
 Currently, these comments live within FriendFeed but, with the availability of an API, tools are being developed to bring more exposure to these comments.
 One of these handy utilities is the FriendFeed Comments WordPress Plugin.

 Most people would not think of FriendFeed as a filter.
 Follow more than 20 people on the service and you will see.. you will see more updates than you can keep up with.
 Initially, your mind will rebel — how is it possible to see what’s important with this constant firehose of information blasting at you?
 Eventually, you will realize two things: